-1. On Windows Vista or Server 2008: □ In the Control Panel, click Windows Firewa □ In the resulting window, click Change settin □ In the resulting window, go to the Exception gs.
-2. On Windows 7 or 8: □ In the Control Panel, click System and Secu □ In the resulting window, click Windows Fire □ In the side panel, click Allow an app or feat Firewall. ewall.
-3. Check in the list to see if sqlbrowser.exe and sqlservr.exe are already there checkmarked.
-If so: e.exe are already there and Double-click on sqlbrowser.exe.
-A wind full pathname of the file.
-Check that the path you will be using.
-(This is necessary in case y SQL Server on your computer, or if the entry to the software for some previous version of to exit. name refers to the SQL Server you have multiple versions of for sqlbrowser.exe refers ☐ Repeat the above procedure for sqlservr.e exe.
-4. 4.
-If sqlbrowser.exe and sqlservr.exe are both in the li both refer to the correct programs, you're finished-click O

-5. If the correct files are in the list but not checkmarked, checkmark them then click OK to
+- 1. On Windows Vista or Server 2008: - □ In the Control Panel, click Windows Firewall. - □ In the resulting window, click Change settings. - $\Box$ In the resulting window, go to the Exceptions section. - 2.
+On Windows 7 or 8: - □ In the Control Panel, click System and Security. - □ In the resulting window, click Windows Firewall. - □ In the side panel, click Allow an app or feature through Windows Firewall. - 3.
+Check in the list to see if sqlbrowser.exe and sqlservr.exe are already there and checkmarked.
+If so: - Double-click on sqlbrowser.exe.
+A window will open to show you the full pathname of the file.
+Check that the pathname refers to the SQL Server you will be using.
+(This is necessary in case you have multiple versions of SQL Server on your computer, or if the entry for sqlbrowser.exe refers to the software for some previous version of SQL Server.)
+If so, click OK to exit. - $\hfill\square$ Repeat the above procedure for sqlservr.exe. - 4.
+If sqlbrowser.exe and sqlservr.exe are both in the list, both checkmarked, and both refer to the correct programs, you're finished-click OK to exit. - 5.
+If the correct files are in the list but not checkmarked, checkmark them then click OK to exit.